-The study session provided a detailed presentation on the development process of the energy action plan, current California regulatory context, case studies detailing what EAP success looks like, a summary of public input collected in the online survey, and a summary of Residential and Non-Residential energy use, along with questions regarding the potential goals and strategies designed to create discussion and collect input.
+The study session provided a detailed presentation on the development process of the energy action plan, current California regulatory context, case studies detailing what EAP success looks like, and a summary of Residential and Non-Residential energy use, along with questions regarding the potential goals and strategies designed to create discussion and collect input.

-The Planning Commission and members of the community attended providing a number of excellent comments that helped inform the next phase of the process - development of the goals, strategies, and implementation actions.
+Members of the community attended providing a number of excellent comments that helped inform the next phase of the process - development of the goals, strategies, and implementation actions.
 A summary of the key comments is provided here: